-Even though Etsy offers an easy setup for all of its users, it confines them to using the marketplace’s overall layout and design.
+Even though Etsy offers an easy setup for all of its users, it confines them to use the marketplace’s overall layout and design.

-As for Shopify, users will get to choose among 60 templates and layouts and hundreds of add-ons and apps to customize their online store to their liking and to build their brand, and increase their traffic, thus growing their online business.
+As for Shopify, users will get to choose among 60 templates and layouts and hundreds of add-ons and apps to customize their online store to their liking, build their brand, and increase their traffic, thus growing their online business.

 You can choose the best Shopify theme for their online store.

 Whether you are setting up your own online store, blog, or another website, the domain name is of utter importance for its success and the success of your online business.